 (Article continues below infographic.)

 Dangerous Dogs in Nevada

-Under Nevada law, a dog that has been determined “dangerous” or “vicious” can still be forcibly euthanized if law enforcement deems the animal a threat.
-Though breed-discrimination law explicitly bans local governments from banning a specific breed, when an individual dog is found to be dangerous, it can be legally destroyed.
+Under Nevada pet laws, a dog that has been determined “dangerous” or “vicious” can still be forcibly euthanized if law enforcement deems the animal a threat.
+Though breed discrimination law explicitly bans local governments from banning a specific breed, when an individual dog is found to be dangerous, it can be legally destroyed.

-Advocates of the legislation say that blanket bans on dog breeds allow officials to seize and destroy animals, regardless of their past.
+Advocates of the legislation say that blanket Nevada breed restriction laws allow officials to seize and destroy animals, regardless of their past.
 Pit bull owners, in particular, feel that their breed has been unfairly targeted by such laws, when other breeds are just as likely to attack, when not properly cared-for.